SoftwareHeritage/swh-mirror/README.md

 - the `content replayer` which is in charge of filling the object storage.

-Examples of docker-compose files and configuration files are provided in the `graph-replayer-remote-bytopic.yml` compose file for replayer services using configuration from yaml files in `conf/graph-replayer/remote/`.
+Examples of docker deploy files and configuration files are provided in the `graph-replayer.yml` deploy file for replayer services using configuration from yaml files in `conf/graph-replayer.yml`.

 Copy these example files as plain yaml ones then modify them to replace the XXX merkers with proper values (also make sure the kafka server list